 Finally, it’s always a sign of a good healthcare administration program when graduates are immediately snatched up by employers as soon as they get that diploma in their hands.
 We evaluated the post-graduation employment rates for these schools and gave strong marks to every school that found fast placement for the overwhelming majority of graduates.

 Similarly, we considered overall graduation rates for the programs.
-Although a low graduation rate can sometimes indicate a tough, and therefore prestigious, degree program, a high graduation rate shows you which programs genuinely invest in their students.
-When you pay top dollar for a first-rank healthcare administration education, you want to know that your faculty and the team behind them are pulling for you—so we preferred schools with high graduation rates as well as strong job placement numbers.
+Although a low graduation rate can sometimes indicate a tough and prestigious degree program, a high graduation rate shows you which programs genuinely invest in their students.
+When you pay top dollar for a first-rate healthcare administration education, you want to know that your faculty and the team behind them are pulling for you—so we preferred schools with high graduation rates as well as strong job placement numbers.

 Of course, there are plenty of other things to take into account when you are selecting an MHA program that have less to do with the overall quality and more to do with your personal circumstances.
 We can’t account for all of those, but what we have done is tried to offer you the kind of information on each of these schools that will make it a little easier for you to find your best fit.